Police: Suicidal man kills wife, her parents, self at home

 MURFREESBORO, Tenn.
-(AP) — Police say a man who expressed thoughts about suicide and was briefly hospitalized has returned to a Tennessee home and fatally shot his wife, her father and her stepmother before killing himself.
+(AP) — A man who expressed thoughts about suicide and was briefly hospitalized returned to a home and fatally shot his wife, her father and her stepmother before killing himself, police said.

 Officers responding to a report of gunshots on Monday afternoon found the four people dead in the bedroom of a home in Murfreesboro in Rutherford County.

 Deputies went to the home on Friday because of a call about a suicide threat.
-The sheriff says officers took Sean Ganey to a hospital and removed weapons from the home.
+The sheriff said officers took Sean Ganey to a hospital and removed weapons from the home.

 Most Read Nation & World Stories